 8. Explain the concept of a self-balancing binary search tree, such as AVL or Red-Black tree.

 Answer: A self-balancing binary search tree is a type of binary search tree that automatically balances itself to ensure efficient operations.
-AVL and Red-Black trees are examples of self-balancing trees.
-They maintain a balance factor or color at each node and perform rotations or restructuring operations to maintain a balanced tree after insertions and deletions.
+For instance, AVL and Red-Black trees are self-balancing trees.
+Moreover, they maintain a balance factor or color at each node and, thus, perform rotations or restructuring operations to maintain a balanced tree after insertions and deletions.

 9. How can you efficiently find the kth smallest element in an unsorted array or a BST?